GIVT: Generative Infinite-Vocabulary Transformers: Introduction

-To avoid these issues, we propose a modification to decoder-only transformers which removes the need for discrete tokens and therefore fixed, finite vocabularies.
-Specifically, we propose---to our knowledge for the first time---a generative transformer decoder which operates on sequences of \textit{real-valued vectors}.
-As real-valued vectors can be seen as an infinite vocabulary, we call this a \textit{Generative Infinite-Vocabulary Transformer}~(\name).
-We make two minimal changes compared to the standard transformer decoder architecture~\cite{vaswani2017attention, radford2018improving}, see \cref{fig:teaser}: 1) at the input, rather than using a sequence of discrete tokens to look up a finite vocabulary of embeddings, we linearly embed a sequence of real-valued vectors; and 2) at the output, rather than predicting the parameters of a categorical distribution over a finite vocabulary (via logits), we predict the parameters of a continuous distribution over real-valued vectors.
-We train this model in the same way as standard transformer decoders: with a causal attention mask and teacher forcing~\cite{vaswani2017attention}, and alternatively also explore fast progressive masked-bidirectional-modelling as in MaskGIT~\cite{devlin2018bert,chang2022maskgit,chang2023muse}.
+In this work, we show---to our knowledge for the first time---\textbf{how to completely remove quantization} from generative transformers for visual data.
+Indeed, practitioners seem to agree that this would be hardly possible, since transformer decoders are strongly linked to discrete representations in many heads. \textbf{Surprisingly, we not only show that simple modifications enable transformer decoders to directly generate sequences of unquantized vectors, but also that this approach leads to better image generation quality and representation learning capabilities than VQ-based approaches.} We call such transformers \textit{Generative Infinite-Vocabulary Transformer}~(\name).\footnote{We discuss the relation between continuous latents and infinite vocabulary in Sec.~\ref{sec:additional_discussion}.} Concretely, we make two changes compared to the standard transformer decoder architecture~\cite{vaswani2017attention, radford2018improving}, see \cref{fig:teaser}: 1) at the input, rather than using a sequence of discrete tokens to look up a finite vocabulary of embeddings, GIVT linearly embeds a sequence of real-valued vectors; and 2) at the output, rather than predicting a categorical distribution over a finite vocabulary, GIVT predicts the parameters of a $d$-variate Gaussian Mixture Model (GMM).
+We train GIVT in the same way as standard transformer decoders: with a causal attention mask and teacher forcing~\cite{vaswani2017attention}, and alternatively also explore fast progressive masked-bidirectional-modelling as in MaskGIT~\cite{devlin2018bert,chang2022maskgit,chang2023muse}.

-While \name can, in principle, be applied to any sequence of feature vectors, it can be challenging to directly model sequences that are prohibitively long or follow a complex distribution (\eg, the sequence of RGB pixels obtained by flattening a high-resolution image).
-Therefore, similar to the two-stage approach with VQ-VAEs and analogous the two-stage approach of latent-diffusion models~\cite{rombach2021high,peebles2022scalable}, we first learn a lower-dimensional latent space with a Gaussian-prior VAE, and then model it with GIVT.

-Additionally, we port various inference schemes from the sequence-modeling literature (\eg, temperature sampling, classifier-free guidance). \textbf{Surprisingly, this leads to a model which is comparable to or better than VQ-based approaches, by purely relying on real-valued tokens.}

-Our main contributions can be summarized as follows: \begin{enumerate} \item We show that GIVT matches or outperforms the standard discrete-token transformer decoder on both image generation and dense prediction tasks like semantic segmentation and depth estimation (via UViM~\cite{kolesnikov2022uvim}). \item We derive variants of standard sampling techniques for the continuous case, such as temperature sampling, beam search, and classifier-free guidance~(CFG, \cite{ho2022classifier}), and demonstrate their effectiveness. \item We study the relationship between the degree of VAE latent-space regularization (via KL-term weighting~\cite{kingma2013auto,higgins2016beta}) and the resulting properties of \name.